photo credit: XR

 “XR UK is also organizing a debt strike ﹘a form of digital rebellion﹘ inspired by Hong Kong’s online civil disobedience,” explains Valentin.
 “A debt strike is an effective way to block the activities of banks.
 In this way, pressure is built up on banks, which is an opportunity to make demands heard”.

-On XR Online you can also find a table summarising all Zoom events coming up in the next weeks.
+On XR Online, visitors can also find a table summarising all the group’s upcoming Zoom events.
 On the 2nd and 10th of May Valentin will be hosting a ‘Growing XR Workshop’ on how to keep as many rebels interested and engaged with XR as possible, and how to ensure that XR has a place and events for all types of rebels.

 What is the meaning of all of this?

-COVID-19 could be an important opportunity to gain the much needed green-switch in our economy and lifestyle: “If we really want to give our planet a break, we need a radical system shift, to half CO2 emissions globally and protect ecosystems,” explains Camille.
-If we want COVID-19 to be the last global crisis to throw our lives up in the air we -as a civil society- must take action and demand change, in the name of the planet and in the name of global justice.
+COVID-19 could be an important opportunity to gain the much needed green-switch to change our economy and lifestyles.
+“If we really want to give our planet a break, we need a radical system shift, to halve CO2 emissions globally and protect ecosystems,” explains Camille.
+If we want COVID-19 to be the last global crisis to throw our lives up in the air we ﹘as a civil society﹘ must take action and demand change, in the name of the planet and in the name of global justice.